 The book of revelation shows that Judgment Day begins after the war of Armageddon, when Satan’s system on earth will be destroyed.

-What the book of Revelation really shows is that there are 2 judgements after Armageddon.
+What the book of Revelation really shows is that there are two judgements after Armageddon.
 First, the judgement of the martyrs killed during the Great Tribulation “because of their testimony for Jesus” and for not worshipping the Antichrist or receiving his mark.
 They will come to life and reign with Christ for 1000 years (Rev. 20:4-5).

 Second, the Great white throne judgement, which will take place “When the thousand years are over” after Satan release to deceive and gather the nations – Gog and Magog – against God’s people.
 “And the devil, who deceived them, was thrown into the lake of burning sulfur, where the beast and the false prophet had been thrown [at Armageddon].
 They will be tormented day and night for ever and ever.”
-(Rev. 20:7-10) There is a continuity between vs 1 to 15 of the 20th chapter of Revelation, but the Watchtower cuts it up and grafts its own theories on it.
+(Rev. 20:7-10) There is a continuity between verses 1 to 15 of the 20th chapter of Revelation, but the Watchtower cuts it up and grafts its own theories onto it.

 After Armageddon, Satan and his demons will be imprisoned in an abyss for a thousand years.
 During that time, the 144,000 heavenly joint heirs will be judges and will rule “as kings with the Christ for a thousand years.”
 (Revelation 14:1-3; 20:1-4, Romans 8:17) Judgement Day is not some hurried event lasting a mere 24 hours.
 It lasts a thousand years”